NGS Super to offer new retirement income product in latest partnership

 NGS Super has partnered with Challenger to offer a guaranteed lifetime income option for its members through a group annuity from 2026.

-The fund, which has some 32,000 members over the age of 55, noted on Tuesday the new partnership will offer members approaching retirement greater certainty by blending an account-based pension with a guaranteed, regular income for life.
+The fund, which has some 32,000 members over the age of 55, said on Tuesday that the new partnership will offer members approaching retirement greater certainty by blending an account-based pension with a guaranteed, regular income for life.

-Natalie Previtera, NGS chief executive, described the partnership with Challenger as a “natural fit”.
+Natalie Previtera, NGS CEO, described the partnership with Challenger as a “natural fit”.

 “We share similar values and goals and want to help members create their best retirement,” Previtera said.